Shockwave4546/2021-MiniBot-MondrianMadness/README.md

-# 2021 BAE Mini-Bot Challenge 1 - MOndrian Madness Final Code
+# 2021 BAE Mini-Bot Challenge 1 - Mondrian Madness Final Code

 Codebase as part of the final challenge submission.